EU and Cuba appeal for Biden to open up

 The EU and Cuba spoke out after European foreign affairs chief Josep Borrell and Cuban foreign minister Bruno Rodríguez held video-talks earlier on Wednesday.

-For its part, Biden's administration has kept quiet on Cuba, despite his instant bonfire of other Trump policies in his first moments in office.
+For its part, Biden's administration has kept silent on Cuba, despite his instant bonfire of other Trump policies in his first days in office.

-Meanwhile, ordinary Cubans were, once again, forced to beg for money from contacts in Europe.
+Meanwhile, ordinary Cubans were, once again, being forced to solicit money from contacts in Europe and further afield.

-They were having to queue en masse for hours on end for basic things, such as bread, rice, and soap.
+They were having to queue en masse, sometimes overnight, for for basic things, such as bread, rice, and soap.

-And the queues posed a corona-infection risk, with some 20,000 confirmed cases in the country so far, according to the World Health Organisation.
+And the queues posed a corona-infection risk, with some 20,000 confirmed cases in the country already, according to the World Health Organisation.

 "Havana is very sad.
-Everything's closed and there's nearly no food", Tina, a 52-year old doctor from Hamburg, in Germany, who recently flew back to Cuba to be with her husband, told EUobserver.
+Everything's closed and there's nearly no food", Tina, a 54-year old paediatrician from Darmstadt, in Germany, who recently flew back to Cuba to be with her husband, told EUobserver.

 "You eat what you can get ... and starve, or you buy food on the black market, with very high prices," she said.

-The EU has earmarked €11.6m of "fresh money" to help Cuba buy masks, ventilators, and drugs, its spokesperson said.
+The EU has earmarked €11.6m of "fresh money" to help Cuba buy masks, ventilators, and drugs, the EU spokesperson said.

-But amid the humanitarian concern, the Cuban regime of president Miguel Díaz-Canel also continued to pose a threat to Cuban people's welfare.
+But amid the humanitarian concerns, the Cuban regime of president Miguel Díaz-Canel also continued to pose a threat to Cuban people's welfare.

 Lower-level EU diplomats held human-rights "dialogues" with Cuban officials, in which they raised individual cases of abuse.

-"As the EU has declared many times, we expect Cuba to respect its citizens' fundamental freedoms and human dignity, also in times of Covid-19," the EU spokesperson said.
+"We expect Cuba to respect its citizens' fundamental freedoms and human dignity, also in times of Covid-19," the EU spokesperson said.

-But despite the EU appeal, Díaz-Canel's government had recently "taken harsh steps to limit basic rights and freedoms, including artistic and academic freedom, increasingly punishing those who hold alternative views," Lucia Argüellova, from Czech NGO People in Need, said.
+But despite the EU appeals, Díaz-Canel's government has recently "taken harsh steps to limit basic rights and freedoms, including artistic and academic freedom, increasingly punishing those who hold alternative views," Lucia Argüellova, from Czech NGO People in Need, told EUobserver.

-"Cuban authorities continue to use arbitrary detentions, inhuman treatment, threats, large fines, and imprisonment ... to silence critical voices from the political right and left," Argüellova, the head of the NGO's Latin programme, told EUobserver.
+"Cuban authorities continue to use arbitrary detentions, inhuman treatment, threats, large fines, and imprisonment ... to silence critical voices," Argüellova, the head of the NGO's Latin programme, said.

 Rights dilemma